If you are calling from within the Dallas city limits, call 3-1-1 or, when dialing from outside the city limits, call 214-670-3111.

-- a water main break
+- water main break

-- a meter leak
+- meter leak

-- a fire hydrant leak
+- fire hydrant leak

 - clogged or overflowing wastewater main